Suzuki Jimny: LJ10

 Suzuki's first move on acquiring the rights to the ON360 was rebodying it and replacing the Mitsubishi engine with an air-cooled 359 cc Suzuki "FB" two-cylinder, two-stroke, which produced 25 PS.
 Since the new unit remained smaller than 360 cc, and Suzuki placed the spare tire inside the truck (making it a three-seater) to keep it under 3 m in overall length, it was classified as a kei car, conferring certain tax privileges and other benefits.
 When it was introduced in April 1970, it was the first four-wheel drive kei car to enter series production.
 The LJ10 Jimnys had 16-inch wheels, weighed 590 kg, and had a top speed of 75 km/h.
 The engine was soon uprated to 27 PS, but the claimed top speed remained unchanged.

 The original Jimny was an unexpected hit, with nearly 5,000 units selling in its home market in the first year, immediately outselling the market leader at the time, the Mitsubishi Jeep.
 Over 6,000 were sold in 1971.
 Production was initially subcontracted and was carried out mainly by hand, but Suzuki soon realized that the Jimny needed to have a dedicated assembly line to allow production to be ramped up.
+Transmission gear ratios were 3.68:1 1st 2.21:1 2nd 1.47:1 3rd 1.00:1 4th and 3.68:1 rev.